-- Domainite pays stupid low rates, but are perfect for newbie proofreaders to test their skills.
+- Domainite pays stupid low rates but is perfect for newbie proofreaders to test their skills.

-- Babbletype is a transcription company and they’re always on a lookout for skilled editors and proofreaders.
+- Babbletype is a transcription company, and they’re always on the lookout for skilled editors and proofreaders.
 New assignments are posted at 6 PM EST; you can view and pick your assignments, and then you must get them done in 22h or less.

 - Wordy don’t ask for experience or any type of degree, but you will need to pass their 50m test.